elias-berg/Advent_of_Code/README.md

 | *11* | [Monkey in the Middle](./2022/11)    | Java    |
 | *12* | [Hill Climbing Algorithm](./2022/12) | Go      |
 | *13* | [Distress Signal](./2022/13)         | Python  |

+### Scripts

+There's also a scripts directory that provides the following scripts and how to run them:

+`python3 ./scripts/create_template.py`

+*Creates a template for the year, day, and language I plan on using.*